 ‘A good PR story is infinitely more effective than a front page ad.’
 That’s according to Richard Branson and we couldn’t agree more!

-Pitching to the media, however, isn’t as easy as it sounds.
+Talking to the media, however, isn’t as easy as it sounds.
 Here are our top tips to liaising with the press and securing coverage that will make any organisation (and Richard Branson) proud.

 1. Access all areas

 Providing media with access to a spokesperson is crucial – it brings the organisation to life beyond the press release and adds personality.
 It all comes down to the all-important human angle – people are interested in other people, of course, not faceless organisations.
 A well-briefed, media savvy spokesperson can tell the story behind the company and this lies at the heart of the story.
-This access can be face to face (ideal – particularly if at an event – but time may not permit) or on the phone.
+This access can be face to face (ideal – particularly if at an event or exhibition – but time may not permit) or on the phone.
 Either way, the media / spokesperson connection is crucial.

 The PR pitch needs to be brief, relevant and to the point.
 Think KISS (keep it short and sweet)!
 Do your research and find the right journalist to talk to.
 Consider this – is the topic of interest, have they previously written about something similar?